Vitamin E For Vegans: The Ultimate Guide To This Essential Nutrient

 For most individuals, the recommended dietary allowance (RDA) for vitamin E is approximately 15 milligrams (22.4 IU) per day, though this varies by age and gender.

-This quantity supports immunological function, shields cells from oxidative stress, and encourages healthy skin and eyes.
+This quantity supports immune function, protects cells from oxidative stress, and promotes healthy skin and eyes.
 Pregnant and breastfeeding women have similar requirements, though infants and children need less.

 Since vitamin E is fat-soluble, the body stores it in its fatty tissues.
 Hence, getting enough regularly is essential, but excessive supplementation is unnecessary and can even be harmful.